sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/03-key-concepts.md

 You can only import excel spreadsheet on *ongoing* campaigns.

-> **Note** When importing an excel file, **all** reviewed entries will be written, regardless of their current review status in the Identity Analytics platform.
+> [!note] When importing an excel file, **all** reviewed entries will be written, regardless of their current review status in the Identity Analytics platform.
 It means that if a reviewer has started to review some entries through the user interface and later send an excel spreadsheet, the excel spreadsheet will overwrite the former statuses.

 ## Reassigning entries